 - Sweet Potato – Sweet potatoes are generally considered Paleo, even though they are on the mid to higher end of the acceptable glycemic index range of Paleo foods.
 They work particularly well as a post workout food for this reason.
 Sweet potatoes and yams were eaten by several of the well studied Paleolithic cultures (source).

 - Taro – Taro, is considered a low glycemic load tuber and therefore is allowed on the Paleo Diet.
 It was traditionally one of the dietary staples of the Kitavans, who are an often cited example of

 - Taro (colored with Beet Juice) – In video footage of the process of dying a portion of the Terra Chips taro chips red, it is mentioned that natural beet juice is used.
-Although we do not exact details of this beet juice, it seems fairly reasonable to assume freshly juiced beets are used and are therefore these colored taro chips would still qualify as Paleo compliant.
+Although we do not know the exact details of this beet juice, it seems fairly reasonable to assume freshly juiced beets are used and therefore these colored taro chips would still qualify as Paleo compliant.
 For those who don’t like to make those type of assumptions with their diets, this could be one cause to exclude Taro chips.

 - Canola Oil – Canola oil is considered a non-Paleo compliant oil.
 Rapeseed oil, from which canola oil is derived has components that have been shown to be toxic to humans and animals.
 Although canola oil was developed as a breed of Rapeseed to reduce these undesirable components of the oil, animal studies have still shown

 worrysomehealth effects related to consuming Canola oil.
 The high heat required to manufacture the oil is likely to degrade any omega 3 found in the oil. (source)